cettia/asity/1.0.0-Beta1/reference/index.md

 ---

 ## Installation
 Asity requires Java 7 and is distributed through Maven Central.
-TODO note about Lambda expressions in Java 8

 * **To run application on platform**